WARNING: CONTAINS SPOILERS FOR A MEMORY OF LIGHT

 —The World of Robert Jordan’s The Wheel of Time, Tear

-There are currently eleven High Lords and four High Ladies.
+There are currently ten High Lords and three High Ladies still participating in the governance of Tear.
 However, the High Lord Darlin Sisnera became the first King of Tear as a condition set by the rebel High Lords and Lady in ending their rebellion.
-Darlin is still subject to Rand, who is thus a High King.
+Darlin was subject to Rand, who was thus a High King.
 There is likely to be political wrangling between the High Lords and Ladies and King Darlin and perhaps between King Darlin and Rand.

 The High Lords and High Ladies: